 3. Using TAHIR (clean) water FIRST wash BOTH the HANDS upto the WRISTS THREE times.

+4. Use a MISWAAK for cleaning the teeth and then GARGLE the mouth THREE times.
 It is SUNNAT to make MISWAAK during WUDHU.
 By using Miswaak the reward of a NAMAAZ increases 70 times.

 5. Thereafter take water upto the NOSTRILS THREE times with the RIGHT hand and clean the nose with the LEFT hand.